 The Default Gateway setting is not optional!
 In order to comply with the ODVA specification, it must be set to a valid address on the chosen subnet.
-Because the Default Gateway is often not used in device level networks, if you do not have a required value for it, AMCI suggests setting the Default Gateway to the IP address of your host controller.
+The Default Gateway is often not used in device level networks.
+If you do not have a required value for the Default Gateway, AMCI suggests setting it to the IP address of your host controller.